 log⁡(ht) = ω+ α εt-1/ht-1+γεt-1/ht-1+βlog⁡(ht-1) (6)

-where the value of α represents the size impact of news and a statistically significant value of α indicates that the magnitude of news or shocks have an impact on the volatility generating process.
-The coefficient γ represents the sign effect and similar to GJR-GARCH model, the impact of news on volatility is asymmetric if and only if γ is statistically significant and different from zero.
-However, good news has an impact of α+ γ and bad news has an impact of α- γ.
+where the value of α represents the size impact of news.
+A statistically significant value of α indicates that the magnitude of news or shocks has an impact on the volatility-generating process.
+The coefficient γ represents the sign effect and, in a similar way to the GJR-GARCH model, the impact of news on volatility is asymmetric if and only if γ is statistically significant and different from zero.
+Good news has an impact of α+ γ and bad news has an impact of α- γ.
 Finally, the volatility persistence for a given shock for the EGARCH model is given by β.

 3.4 Detecting and incorporating structural breaks

-In this study, we use the Inclan and Tiao (1994) modified iterative cumulative sums of squares (ICSS) algorithm for testing multiple breaks in the unconditional variance of the major cryptocurrency returns at the 5% significance level.
+In this study, we use the Inclan and Tiao (1994) modified iterative cumulative sums of squares (ICSS) algorithm for testing multiple breaks in the unconditional variance of the returns on major cryptocurrency at the 5% significance level.
 By following Aggarwal et al. (1999) and Ewing and Malik (2010), we incorporate structural breaks in the GARCH model as

 Rt = μ+ ρRt-1+εt (7)